 Below is shown an example of the PCPh product.
 It has been obtained at full resolution.
-For an easier visualization, pixels with NO DATA values due to an unknown phase have been plotted in black.

-Figure 17.
+Figure 21.
 PC-Ph probability of precipitation for 9th June 2015 at 15:00 UTC over Europe and North Africa

 The PCPh product is based on a calibration method which requires the availability of a training set of precipitation data derived from radar information, to be used as ground truth to derive the relationship between satellite information and rainfall rate.
 As for this radar training dataset, the drop size distribution, used to obtain the radar rainfall rates (mm/h) from the radar reflectivity (dBZ), has been assumed to be the Marshall Palmer type throughout the calibration and validation procedures.
 No online operational method has been applied in order to adjust the radar rainfall intensities using rain gauge measurements.